 - State Supported Living Centers

 Many of the people who currently work in HHS report they do it because they feel like their work makes a difference in someone's life.
 If you want to join our team, HHS is looking for professionals seeking to serve and solve challenging issues in a variety of roles.

 The collaborative nature of Texas Health and Human Services means we have three areas from which leadership flows to create well-grounded decisions.
 Meet in the influential professionals who hold themselves most accountable for the success of this agency.

 Health and Human Services continually looks for better ways to provide services to Texans.
-We do this through program evaluation and applying best practices to our work.
+We do this through program evaluation and applying best practices.

-HHS maintains a broad range of records from birth certificates to death certificates.
-And because of the unique position we hold in the state, our skilled employees research and report on a range of health and human services issues that affect Texans.
+HHS maintains a broad range of records.
+And, because of the unique position we hold in the state, our skilled employees research and report on a range of health and human services issues that affect Texans.

-In 2015 Sunset legislation, HHS began a transformation effort to produce a more efficient, effective, and responsive system.
+In 2015, Texas Health and Human Services (HHS) began a transformation effort to produce a more efficient, effective, and responsive system.
 In September of 2016 the first phase of that effort became operational.

 HHS employees champion the rights of those we serve.
-Our ombudsmen advocate for clients, investigators look in to reports of fraud, waste and abuse, and civil rights staff ensure that clients receive the benefits for which they qualify, regardless of their race, color, national origin, sex, age, religion, ethnicity orand disability, and in some cases political beliefs and sexual orientation.
+Our ombudsmen advocate for clients, investigators look in to reports of fraud, waste and abuse, and civil rights staff ensure that clients receive the benefits for which they qualify.

 - Office of the Independent Ombudsman for SSLCs

 - Office of the Ombudsman